disrepute

 双语例句

-带来耻辱和坏名声;应受谴责的。 - Because of the scandal the school has fallen into disrepute.
+这些说法将使英国的议会政治名誉扫地。 - Since the scandal, the school have rather fall into disrepute.

-这家公司近几年来已是声名狼藉。 - Acoustic emission count ( emission count) The hotel fell into disrepute after the shooting incident.
+这家旅馆自卖起酒来之后就名声不好。 - To detract from the authority, reputation, or prestige of.
+The hotel fell into disrepute after the shooting incident.